Chapter 5:

 Hey!
 This isn’t bad in the slightest!

 The first level version of this spell easily fended off the countless head-sized rocks threatening to smash my skull apart back in the goblin cave.
-Surely it can defend against a couple dozen weapon strikes or monster attacks.
+Surely, it can defend against a couple dozen weapon strikes or monster attacks.

 Plus, much like the Eldritch Bullet, I feel like I can cast it however many times as I want without getting tired!

-Man, being a warlock is awesome!
-Is what I want to say if I didn’t become an enemy of the whole world.
+Man, being a warlock is awesome! …Is what I want to say, but it did make me an enemy to this whole world.

 Speaking of stats, I wonder how strong I’ve gotten.
-I managed to reach level 13, but I don’t feel a sudden surge of power that lets me lift cars or sprint a one minute mile.
+I managed to reach level 13, but I don’t feel a sudden surge of power that lets me lift cars or sprint a one-minute mile.

 Okay, I admit, that’s mighty unrealistic of me, but I should feel something, right?

-This isn’t going to be a cliche where characters don’t feel any change, underestimate their own
+This isn’t going to be a cliche where characters don’t feel any change, underestimate their own strength and then suddenly unleash it during a climactic fight?

 Honestly, I have no clue.

 I wouldn’t say I’m in horrible shape.
 I get good cardio.
-Though when it comes to physical work with my arms like push-ups, I start trembling at thirty.
+Though when it comes to physical work with my arms, like push-ups, I start trembling at thirty.

-Perhaps I should try to test things out.
+Perhaps I should test things out.

 I drop on all fours and attempt thirty sets.